 And drink wine.

 Sure, I love to shop, even when I’m not buying, and Saint Germain des Pres offers some of the best shopping experiences in Paris.
 Expect a locals vibe with one-of-type boutiques, the gorgeous Bon Marché department store, and its delicious food hall, which spares nothing except fewer crowds.
 It’s perfect!

 FYI…I did manage to purchase a little something, something on this trip;)

-Next, stroll down rue Saint Honore (yes, more boutiques), which eventually lands onto rue Faubourg, home to the iconic Hermés store.
+Next, stroll down rue Saint Honore (yes, more boutiques), eventually landing on rue Faubourg, home to the iconic Hermés store.

 Be prepared.
 The Champs-Élysées is touristy.
 Expect to find more of the same French designer brand names.
 Otherwise, the main attraction is the Arc de Triumph which steals the show.